GoblinArchives/LiminalHorror/about.markdown

 layout: page
 title: Development Team
 permalink: /about/
+description: Links for the development team of Liminal Horror.
 ---

 While originally written by Goblin Archives, the Liminal Horror dev team has grown.